fabiand/rhsummit-demo-2018/README.md

 > **Note:** Take a look at the `.logs` file in case of an error or use
 > `tail -f .logs` during deployment to view the status.

+> **Note:** The required setup time is heavily depending on the speed of your
+> internet connection.

 The `oc-kubevirt` script does all necessary steps:

 ```bash